Children and families | Families First Partnership (FFP) programme

 Targeted early help

-• Special educational needs and disabilities
+• Special educational needs and disabilities (SEND)

-• Parental challenges
+• Parenting or family challenges

-• Young carers
+• Support for young carers

-• Mental health concerns
+• Emotional wellbeing and mental health concerns

-Family help team
+Family help

 woman and child sitting in a window smiling and playing